CyrusNajmabadi/lang-design/CollectionLiterals.md

 # Upcoming agenda items

-1. Allow `TryGetNonEnumeratedCount` helper to be used to determine if a collection has known-length.
+1. Allow [`TryGetNonEnumeratedCount`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount?view=net-7.0) helper to be used to determine if an IEnumerable has known-length.